top of page

 5. Will you do a sample edit so I can decide if I want to hire you?

 Yes.
 I will do a 1,000-word editing sample upon request.
-Typically, I prefer the very beginning of your novel, but any 1,000 words will do.
-Hopefully, I can earn your business.
-Please take a look at my pricing BEFORE sending me your sample so there are no surprises when I give you a quote for your project.
+Typically, I ask for the very beginning of your novel (chapter one).
+While I understand that may be your most perfected chapter, this policy is to guard against authors who try to get their books edited for free by splitting their novel up into small pieces and getting sample edits done by a variety of editors.
+In addition, please take a look at my pricing BEFORE sending me your sample so there are no surprises when I give you a quote for your project.
 I will only do sample edits for customers legitimately interested in engaging my services.

 6. Do I have to sign a contract?